What position is best to sleep in hot weather? Sleep experts reveal top tips for the heatwave

 Tips for sleeping better in a heatwave

 - Keep the bedroom cool: Having a cooler sleeping environment and better sleep hygiene is essential if you want to get to sleep easier in the heat, says Lederle.
-"I close the windows and curtains mid-morning and open them later in the evening when the air has cooled somewhat.
-At night, maybe only sleep with the duvet cover (and take the actual duvet out)."
+"I close the windows and curtains mid-morning and open them later in the evening when the air has cooled somewhat."

-- Put a cool towel in the bed with you: "Placing a cool towel beneath yourself, or using a cooling pillow, can help regulate body temperature and prevent overheating, and can also be used to cool yourself before getting into your usual sleepy position," says Margo.
+- Put a cool towel in the bed with you: "Placing a cool towel beneath yourself, or using a cooling pillow, can help regulate body temperature and prevent overheating, and can also be used to keep your bed cool before getting into your usual sleeping position," says Margo.

 - Don't worry about not sleeping well: "We are all in the same boat," says Lederle.
 "Most of us will find it hard to sleep well through a hot summer’s night.
 The more you worry, the more you stress.
 That will lead to busy thoughts and a tense body, which is the opposite of being calm and relaxed, two key ingredients for sleep."